Dry Eye Treatment in Creve Coeur, MO

 Contact Us Today

 Our tear film is made up of three unique layers.
 Each layer of your tear film must be present and work properly for your eye to remain moisturized and lubricated.
-Dry eye occurs in one or multiple ways:
+Dry eye occurs in one or multiple ways, including:

 • Inadequate amount of tears.This can be due to a decrease in the production of tears or an increase in the rate of evaporation of the tears.
-This is truly a condition where your eye is too dry.
+In this condition, your eye lacks adequate moisture.

 • Poor quality tears.
-Even when you have plenty of moisture from your tears, a lack of lubrication from the tears you have can also lead to symptoms of dry eye.
-This is even more troublesome when you have a roughness to the surface of your eyes from scars, allergy problems, or exposure to dust, dirt, or other irritants in your environment.
+Even when you have optimal tear production, a lack of lubrication from the tears you have can also lead to symptoms of dry eye.
+This is even more troublesome when you have roughness on the surface of your eyes from scars, allergy problems, or exposure to dust, dirt, or other irritants in your environment.

 • Gender.
 Women are more likely to suffer from symptoms of dry eye disease than men.

 • Systemic disease.
-Diabetes, rheumatoid arthritis, Sjogren’s syndrome, systemic lupus erythematous, and thyroid eye disease can all lead to dry eye.
+Diabetes, rheumatoid arthritis, Sjogren’s syndrome, systemic lupus erythematosus, and thyroid eye disease can all lead to dry eye.

 • Medications.
-Some high blood pressure medications, antidepressants, antihistamines and decongestants, diuretics, cholesterol-lowering drugs, oral contraceptives, pain relievers, dermatological medications (Accutane), antipsychotic medications, and gastrointestinal medications.
+Dry eye can be a side effect of some high blood pressure medications, antidepressants, antihistamines and decongestants, diuretics, cholesterol-lowering drugs, oral contraceptives, pain relievers, dermatological medications (Accutane), antipsychotic medications, and gastrointestinal medications.

 • Environmental conditions.
-Dry or dusty environments, smoke-filled environments, high altitudes, windy conditions, and hot conditions, along with ceiling fans and dehumidifiers, can all make your symptoms worse.
+Dry or dusty environments, smoke-filled areas, high altitudes, windy or hot conditions, along with ceiling fans and dehumidifiers, can all make your symptoms worse.

 • Contact lens wear.
 Contacts often need more lubrication and moisture to carry oxygen to your cornea.